Jamar Cain: Arizona State

 In 2019 he worked as the defensive line coach for ASU.
 With Cain on staff, ASU's 2019 run defense was significantly better than the year before he arrived.
 It ranked 26th nationally in 2019 by allowing 125.1 rushing yards per game, and 24th by permitting 3.5 yards per carry.
 In 2018, before he was on staff, ASU ranked 74th and 66th, respectively, at 170.5 and 4.3.

 Oklahoma

 In 2020 and 2021 he worked as the outside linebackers and defensive ends coach for the Sooners.

 LSU

 After originally following Lincoln Riley to USC.
 Cain decided to join Brian Kelly's inaugural LSU staff as the defensive line coach and defensive run game coordinator.

 Denver Broncos

 Cain was hired on March 25, 2023 as a pass rushing specialist for the Denver Broncos.
 He was promoted to defensive line coach after Marcus Dixon left to take the same job with the Minnesota Vikings.

+Personal life

+Cain is the uncle of Kansas City Chiefs defensive tackle Omarr Norman-Lott.